 - Tour Coordinator

 Job Outlook for Travel Guides

-There were about 3,600 jobs for Travel Guide in 2016 (in the United States).
+In the United States, there were 3,600 jobs for Travel Guide in 2016.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Travel Guide by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.